JunyaQ/ecommerce/README.md

 - use ecommerce_db
 - npm run seed <br/>

-## Start application with Insomnia
+## Testing application with Insomnia
 In the console, make connection to localhost, with "npm run start"<br/>

 ### Categories